Skip to main content

 .applyValue(List::of))

 An easier way to access deeply nested properties is by using lifting.
-Lifting allows you to access properties and elements directly from the Output Output<T> Output[T] Output Output<T> itself without needing apply apply Apply Apply .
-Returning to the example above, your code can now be simplified as shown below:
+Lifting allows you to access properties and elements directly from a Output Output<T> Output[T] Output Output<T> without needing an apply apply Apply Apply .

 records: [